-Apart from researching the need for the feature that you are planning to implement, you might even come across search queries that will lead you to completely new functionalities.
+Apart from researching the need for the feature that you're planning to implement, you might even come across search queries that will lead you to completely new functionalities.

 Use user testing data

 You might have come across the term “operational blindness”.
-It is when you are so deep into your internal working routine and processes that you can’t objectively analyze things from an external perspective.
+It's when you're so deep into your internal working routine and processes that you can’t objectively analyze things from an external perspective.

-There is a solution to this - user testing.
-It is great for both the planning and development stages of your new feature.
+There is a solution to this — user testing.
+It's great for both the planning and development stages of your new feature.

-The main goal of this is to verify that the functionality you are developing will be helpful to users and if they want it.
+The main goal of this is to verify that the functionality you're developing will be helpful to users and if they want it.

-Another reason to do user testing is to verify that users’ behavior and the way they are using the feature (or plan to use it) are in line with your expectations and projections.
+Another reason to do user testing is to verify that users’ behavior and the way they're using the feature (or plan to use it) are in line with your expectations and projections.